noahsug/card-auto-battler/README.md

    chain = two cards are always played after each other), 1 charm per card? but chains can grow in size
 1. add way to remove cards (maybe also via charms?)
+1. more enemies
+1. more heros?
+1. add more effects that allow you to play multiple cards or remove cards, since this gets you through a big deck faster and makes picking cards feel more impactful later in the game

 Polish TODO:

+1. use seeded random to ensure shuffle is always the same
+2. queue activations (e.g. relics, effects) one at a time so it's more clear what's happening, and highlight the relic/status effect that triggered it
+3. attack animation which triggers on each hit of the card
-1. clicking a card zooms in on it and displays what each keyword does
+4. clicking a card zooms in on it and displays what each keyword does
-2. loading screen
+5. loading screen
-3. use seeded random to ensure shuffle is always the same
+6. add progress view? (e.g. fight -> card -> fight -> card -> relic -> etc -> boss)
+7. add achievements

 Maybe TODO: